MSc in Regional Development Planning and Management: Career Path

 • To foster a commitment to sustainable development and social justice in students

-The vision of an MSc in Regional Development Planning and Management program may be to produce graduates who are able to contribute to the planning and management of regional development in a way that promotes economic and social growth, while also taking into account the needs of the community and the environment.
-The program may aim to produce graduates who are able to work effectively in a variety of settings and who are committed to making a positive impact on their communities and the world.
+The vision of an MSc in Regional Development Planning and Management program may be to produce graduates who can contribute to the planning and management of regional development to promote economic and social growth while also considering the needs of the community and the environment.
+The program may aim to produce graduates who can work effectively in various settings and are committed to positively impacting their communities and the world.

 Basic Eligibility Required